 At the beginning of this year I wrote a very lengthy post concerning the cure for grey hair.
 In that post, I mentioned Dr. Carlos Wesley’s recent surprising forum thread on how platelet-rich plasma (PRP) can return hair to its original darker color.
 I found this very surprising, since PRP is not known to grow back hair that has been gone for many years, so how could it make grey or white hair darker (i.e., if PRP cannot bring back long destroyed hair follicle stem cells, how can it somehow bring back long destroyed melanocyte cells)?
 I was initially skeptical about Dr. Wesley’s claim that many other clinics around the world have also reported this phenomenon.
 However, I then contacted a few of the most renowned physicians who offer PRP to treat hair loss, and I got some surprisingly positive feedback.

-Please note that the below images could all be best case scenarios, and perhaps very few people do have a chance of reversing their grey hair with RRP.
+Please note that the below images could all be best case scenarios, and, in all likelihood, very few people do have a chance of reversing their grey hair with RRP.
 Nevertheless, I now do believe that PRP is giving select patients superb results, both in terms of hair regrowth and improved hair pigmentation.
-Perhaps even in the best case scenarios, hair color only comes back if is has been lost in the recent (5 year?) period, but I have not tried to find precise details on that subject.
+Perhaps even in the best case scenarios, hair color only comes back if is has been lost in the recent (5 year or so) period, but I have not tried to calculate precise details on that subject.
 Neither have I tried to find out whether this darkened hair becomes lighter again after a few months unless you keep getting PRP injections several times a year.
 No matter what your opinion about platelet-rich plasma, it is worth keeping a track of this sector of the hair loss world, especially when it comes to new studies on the subject.
-Make sure to read my 2014 post on PRP for hair loss studies from around the world, as well as my updated late 2015 post on PRP and hair loss news.
+Make sure to read my 2014 post on whether PRP works for hair loss, as well as my updated late 2015 post on PRP and hair loss news.

 Dr. Greco agreed that PRP sometimes does bring back pigment to hair.
-I have pasted the content of his e-mail below, followed by a couple of great before and after photos that he sent me of one patient.
+I have pasted the contents of his e-mail below, followed by a couple of great before and after photos that he sent me of one patient who got darker hair from PRP treatment.
 The “No Hair Color” label in those photos probably means no hair coloring dye used.

 “Yes, I have about two dozen patients (My note: he probably means two dozen patients who saw an improvement in hair color) over the years ranging from 20 to 50’s, both male and female.
 Attached is a female patient in her 40’s who has been coming since 2011.
 After her initial couple of treatments she does a yearly maintenance and when she came in a few months ago I told her “I like her hair color” and she said she never “colored her hair” so we pulled up her before photo’s from 2011 and here are her results.
 Not only is the hair darker, but it is aesthetically denser and looks in healthier condition.
 This is regenerative therapy so I think it is doing both bringing back the secondary hairs improving the existing hair and turning on the melanocytes.
 I have not seen gray hair turn dark, but most patients say “there hair gets a few shades darker.”